helenacuesta/multipitch-streaming-vocals/README.md

 This is the accompanying repository of Chapter 5 of the PhD dissertation:

-Helena Cuesta. _Data-driven Pitch Content Description of Choral Singing Recording_.
+Helena Cuesta. _Data-driven Pitch Content Description of Choral Singing Recordings_.
 Submitted, 2022.
 Universitat Pompeu Fabra, Barcelona.